imse440/imse440.github.io/syllabus/syllabus.md

 The first part of the course introduces students to simple linear models, multiple linear models, model evaluation, model diagnosis, analysis of variance, residual analysis, and model selection.
 The second part of the course introduces students to design of experiments and commonly used designs such as the completely randomized design, randomized complete block design, and Latin squares design.
 The course also provides the students with experience handling data for engineering applications via in-class activities and assignments.
-Student completes a major project to answer a set of engineering questions and challenges.
+The student completes a major project to answer a set of engineering questions and challenges.

 ## Program goals